Insight of the Week: Fear of Greenwashing Accusations Rises Among Corporate Affairs Professionals

 With increased pressure from regulators and stakeholders, two-thirds of Corporate Affairs professionals are now worried about being accused of “greenwashing” or making exaggerated environmental claims, up from just over half in 2022.
 This sharp increase in concern suggests that Corporate Affairs professionals are taking the consequences of greenwashing more seriously.
 New regulations, increased awareness of environmental issues, and the threat of investor pressure may lead many companies to become more cautious in their communications to avoid reputational damage and other repercussions of making … “Insight of the Week: Fear of Greenwashing Accusations Rises Among Corporate Affairs Professionals”

-Oxford-GlobeScan Corporate Affairs Survey 2023: Highlights of the Annual Survey
+Oxford-GlobeScan Global Corporate Affairs Survey 2023 | Highlights Report

 In our annual survey of global Corporate Affairs professionals, GlobeScan partners with Oxford University’s Saïd Business School to understand global trends, priorities, challenges, and best practices in the arena of Corporate Affairs.
 We recently hosted a webinar to discuss the key findings from our 2023 survey, featuring special guest panellists from Syngenta, AB InBev, and Vodacom South Africa.
 Highlights of the Annual Survey:

 What Defines Corporate Affairs Leadership in 2022?
-A GlobeScan e-Brief
+A GlobeScan e-Brief Report

 Who are the leaders and why are they seen as trendsetters in corporate affairs?
 Together with findings from the Oxford-GlobeScan Global Corporate Affairs Survey, we are sharing our insights and advice on the crucial role and responsibilities of the Corporate Affairs function in today’s complex world.
 The first e-Brief in our new series explores ‘Defining Corporate Affairs Leadership.’
 We take a look at what it takes to achieve recognition from peers, and how Corporate Affairs teams can continue to evolve … “What Defines Corporate Affairs Leadership in 2022?
-A GlobeScan e-Brief”
+A GlobeScan e-Brief Report”

 Insight of the Week: Societal Expectations for Corporate Purpose Likely to Grow Significantly